deiividramirez/bearings/README.md

 * If you want to make a gif, you can use the `gif` alias, by running `gif n`, where n is the number of the drone.
 The gif will be saved in the "src/data" folder as "out_sim_n.gif".

-* In "general.yalm" exists an option called "SAVE_IMAGES" which is useful for saving the images of the drone's camera.
+* In "general.yaml" exists an option called "SAVE_IMAGES" which is useful for saving the images of the drone's camera.
 If you want to save the images, you have to change the variable to 1, and then, you can change it to 0, and then, you can run the control for the IBVS controller.

   Also, if you saved the previous images, and want to run again the control, it is recommended to clean the previous images, by running `clean`, which will delete all the images in the "src/data/img" folder.